fluxcd/flagger/README.md

       weight: 0
 ```

-Based on the two deployments, services and virtual service, a rollout can be defined using steerer's custom resource:
+Based on the two deployments, services and virtual service, a rollout can be defined using Steerer's custom resource:

 ```yaml
 apiVersion: apps.weave.works/v1beta1